-- On 15 July, World Youth Skills Day recognize the fact that youth need to acquire skills
+- On 15 July, World Youth Skills Day recognizes the fact that youth need to acquire skills

 - It enhances their ability to make informed choices regarding employment

-- The youth can also gain access to changing labour markets with new skills
+- The youth can also gain access to changing labor markets with new skills

-- A virtual events will be organized to discuss the skills that the youth need to acquire currently and in the future
+- A virtual event will be organized to discuss the skills that the youth need to acquire currently and in the future

 - Learning skills of Sat-Bhakti undoubtedly helps whole life and after – to attain Salvation

 On July 15 every year World Youth Skills Day is celebrated to mark the importance of youth empowerment, decent work and entrepreneurship.
 This event provides a unique opportunity for dialogue between young people, technical and vocational education and training (TVET), institutions, employers and workers organizations, policy makers and development partners.

 World Youth Skills Day 2023 will take place in a challenging situation, with the continuation of the coronavirus pandemics that has led to widespread disruption to the TVET sector.
 Although the release of vaccines is promising, TVET still has a long way to go, especially in those countries that continue to be plagued by the spread of the disease.
 The development of youth skills will address many of the most common challenges arising from a crisis in which training has been disrupted in a way that has never been seen at the international level.